dannguyen/journalism-syllabi/README.md

 <a href="http://journalism.uoregon.edu/~jupshaw/j202/index.html">Homepage</a> /
 <a href="http://journalism.uoregon.edu/~jupshaw/j202/syllabus.html">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course introduces you to the theory and methods of information gathering and gives you the opportunity to apply what you're learning to an important public policy question.
+        This course introduces you to the theory and methods of information gathering and gives you the opportunity to apply what you're learning to an important public policy question.
-</em></p>
+        </small></p>

         <p>Instructors: Jim Upshaw</p>
     </td>
     <td>
-        University of Oregon
+        <small>University of Oregon</small>
     </td>
   </tr>